mattva01/schooltool/README.txt

 connect to it with a web browser.

-Project structure (subversion checkout only)
+Project structure (checkout only)
 --------------------------------------------

-  GPL                   the GNU General Public License, version 2 README                this file
+  GPL                   the GNU General Public License, version 2 README.txt            this file
-  RELEASE               release notes for the latest release
+  CHANGES.txt           release notes for the latest release

   Makefile              makefile for building extension modules setup.py              distutils setup script for building extension modules